mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ## Settings > Cloud (Available in MAMP PRO 4.2 or later)

 Store and Load your host and database data using a cloud provider.
 Currently Dropbox is available for this option.
+It is not necessary to install Dropbox software to use this feature, you only need a Dropbox account.

 <div class="alert" role="alert">
 Note: Your files will not be synced, you must explicitly load, store and link your hosts through a cloud provider.